 bp’s plans include utilising the existing infrastructure of the Nord-West Oelleitung (NWO) terminal at Wilhelmshaven, where it is a participating shareholder.
 With its deep-water harbour and pipeline system, Wilhelmshaven is one of the country’s most important energy terminals and is well positioned to support energy transition activities.

-Additionally, bp’s plans propose to utilise the current oil & gas pipelines for use in hydrogen transport.
-The low-carbon hydrogen could then be delivered to customers in the Ruhr region and other centres of demand.
+Additionally, bp’s plans propose to utilise the current oil and gas pipelines for use in hydrogen transport.
+The low carbon hydrogen could then be delivered to customers in the Ruhr region and other centres of demand.

 Felipe Arbelaez, senior vice president hydrogen and CCS at bp, said: “The development of this import facility complements bp’s global hydrogen project portfolio, as we develop a presence in a number of potential hydrogen and ammonia export locations in the Middle East, Africa and Australia, which could supply part of the European demand in the coming years.
 This is another critical step in developing and delivering low carbon hydrogen in communities throughout the world.”

 Christian Meyer, Minister for the Environment, Lower Saxony, added: “In order to remain competitive and resilient as an industrial location in the long term, we must ensure an affordable, climate-neutral and secure energy supply.
 To do this, it is important that we diversify our supply sources and create fewer dependencies. bp's proposed new hydrogen centre in Wilhelmshaven can play an important role in this.
 At the same time, it further advances the energy transition in Germany and strengthens Wilhelmshaven as an important hub for the import of renewable, green energy.
 We urgently need the new ‘Lower Saxony speed’ on the path to climate neutrality because we have no more time to lose in protecting the climate”.